RancidDax/namazu.tools/top.md

 {: .everyone }
 > The party should pre-position in the cheatsheet lineup for monitors to quickly find their spots.

-After ~3 more auto-attacks, Omega will begin to cast **Oversampled Wave Cannon** and point a set of blue monitors either true east or true west.
+After ~3 more auto-attacks, Omega will begin to cast **Oversampled Wave Cannon** and point a set of blue monitors either true East or true West.

-3 random players will also be inflicted with **Oversampled Wave Cannon Loading**, putting the same east/west facing monitors on their person.
+3 random players will also be inflicted with **Oversampled Wave Cannon Loading**, putting the same East/West facing monitors on their person.
 Players must position and align themselves such that **each monitor** is only hitting **2 people** at a time.
 If hit by a monitor, a large AOE will explode on the player for high damage and they will be inflicted by **Twice-come Ruin**.

 Misaligning your monitor will result in players either: not being hit by monitor, or hit by 2+ monitors which will result in **doom** being inflicted.